 The Endowment Circle honors philanthropists who make an investment in the future of the performing arts.
 In making a gift to Colburn’s endowment, you ensure that the School is able to deliver on its mission of providing excellent arts education to dedicated young artists in perpetuity.
 Endowment donors demonstrate their alignment with Colburn philosophically and their trust in the School by making transformational gifts.
 Such a gift can endow a program or project; a faculty or staff position; a rehearsal hall, practice studio, classroom, or other physical space on the Colburn campus.

-Benefits of membership in the Encore Circle include invitations to events designed especially for you, where you will meet like-minded donors, socialize with peers, meet students and faculty, as well as hear about the difference you are making in the lives of Colburn students; personalized invitations to concerts, recitals, and other events; personalized concierge services for performance tickets and other campus experiences; acknowledgement in select Colburn published materials; and benefits of Colburn’s annual giving program, the Colburn Society, at the Friends Circle level.
+Benefits of membership in the Endowment Circle include invitations to events designed especially for you, where you will meet like-minded donors, socialize with peers, meet students and faculty, as well as hear about the difference you are making in the lives of Colburn students; personalized invitations to concerts, recitals, and other events; personalized concierge services for performance tickets and other campus experiences; acknowledgement in select Colburn published materials; and benefits of Colburn’s annual giving program, the Colburn Society.

-For more information on making an endowment gift, please contact the Advancement Office at email@example.com or 213-621-4535.
+For more information on making an endowment gift, please contact the Philanthropy Office at email@example.com or 213-621-4535.

 Inspiration is at the core of what we do.
 We see students receiving encouragement from their faculty, teachers staying motivated by a student’s response, parents showing exuberance over a child’s progress—we have seen it all, week after week.
 However, something special that we get to see every once in a while, is when a donor feels inspired by all of the above.
 Below, we share a few highlights and stories from our endowment program, and hope that you’ll see the importance of dedicated funding for these deserving programs and students at the Colburn School.